eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

  66  Return  === 5 6 7 8 9 returns 65  [[ 0 ]]
 Done
 ```
-Here a visualization of the graph (not using IGV, but my own tool):
+Here is a visualization of the graph (not using IGV, but my own tool):

 ![image](https://github.com/user-attachments/assets/bad657eb-da3c-4388-adcc-79a1190c476f)